 BIT BY NEIGHBOR’S DOG SHOULD I SUE?

 Our attorneys handle many dog bite cases in Minnesota every year.
-Unfortunately, many of those cases involve a dog that bites a neighbor.
+Unfortunately, many of those cases involve a dog that bit a neighbor.
 Sometimes the dog bite or dog attack occurs when a neighbor comes to visit the dog owner.
 It may happen in the dog owner’s house or in the yard.
 However, in many instances, the dog runs into the street to bite a neighbor or the incident happens at a nearby park.
 Whether or not you should sue your neighbor because their dog bit you depends on several considerations – mostly how serious the injury is.